A SpaceUp is a space unconference, also known as a participant-driven conference or a BarCamp.

 Participants will decide the topics, schedule, and structure of the event.
 While other unconferences have been held about technology, science, transit and even cupcakes, the SpaceUp series is focused solely on space.

 There are no spectators at a SpaceUp, only participants.
-While it is not mandatory, attendees are expected to give a demo, present a talk or participate in a panel or roundtable.
+While it is not mandatory, attendees are encouraged to give a talk, moderate a panel, or start a discussion.

 Making space for everyone